gruntwork-io/health-checker/README.md

 # health-checker

-A simple HTTP server that will return `200 OK` if the given checks are all successful.
+A simple HTTP server that will return `200 OK` if the configured checks are all successful.

 ## Motivation